 Marriott Bonvoy Business™ American Express® Card

-When you open the Marriott Bonvoy business card, you’ll earn a welcome bonus of 75,000 Marriott points after spending $3,000 on purchases in the first three months of opening the account.
-You’ll also earn 6x points at participating Marriott hotels, 4x points at U.S. restaurants, U.S. gas stations, U.S. shipping purchases, and wireless phone service from U.S. carriers and 2x points on all other purchases.
+When you open the Marriott Bonvoy business card, you’ll earn a welcome bonus of 100,000 Bonus Marriott Bonvoy Points after you use your new card to make $5,000 in purchases within the first three months of account opening.
+Offer ends 5/18/22.
+You’ll also earn 6 points per dollar at hotels participating in the Marriott Bonvoy program, 4 points per dollar at U.S. restaurants, U.S. gas stations, U.S. shipping purchases, and wireless phone service from U.S. carriers and 2 points per dollar on all other eligible purchases.

 Marriott Bonvoy Brilliant™ American Express® Card

-The Marriott Bonvoy Brilliant Amex card comes with 75,000 Marriott points after spending $3,000 on purchases in the first three months of account opening.
-This card earns 6x Marriott points at participating Marriott hotels, 3x Marriott points at U.S. restaurants and flights booked directly with airlines and 2x Marriott points on everything else.
+The Marriott Bonvoy Brilliant Amex card comes with 75,000 Marriott Bonvoy bonus points after you use your new card to make $3,000 in purchases within the first three months.
+This card earns 6 Marriott points per dollar at hotels participating in the Marriott Bonvoy program, 3 Marriott points per dollar at U.S. restaurants and flights booked directly with airlines and 2 Marriott points per dollar on all other eligible purchases.

-Every year you’ll get up to $300 in statement credits at participating Marriott hotels (including room charges), Gold elite status (25% bonus points on paid stays, guaranteed late check-out, room upgrades when available) and Platinum elite status (Welcome gift of either points, breakfast, or an amenity depending on the hotel, lounge access where available, room upgrade, including suites when available) after spending $75,000 on purchases in a calendar year.
+Every cardmember year you’ll get up to $300 in statement credits at hotels participating in the Marriott Bonvoy program (including room charges), Gold elite status (25% bonus points on paid stays, guaranteed late check-out, room upgrades when available) and Platinum elite status (Welcome gift of either points, breakfast, or an amenity depending on the hotel, lounge access where available, room upgrade, including suites when available)

-One of the best benefits of the Bonvoy Brilliant card is the annual free night you’ll get after renewing your card, which is valid at hotels costing up 50,000 points per night.
-This card also comes with Priority Pass airport lounge access and a Global Entry or TSA PreCheck application fee credit (worth up to $100).
+One of the best benefits of the Bonvoy Brilliant card is the annual free night you’ll get after renewing your card, which is valid at hotels participating in the Marriott Bonvoy program costing up 50,000 points per night (certain hotels have resort fees).
+This card also comes with Priority Pass airport lounge access (enrollment required) and a Global Entry or TSA PreCheck application fee credit (worth up to $100).

-The Chase Marriott Bonvoy Bold card has an intro offer of 30,000 Marriott points after you spend $1,000 in the first three months.
+The Chase Marriott Bonvoy Bold card has an intro offer of 30,000 bonus points after you spend $1,000 on purchases in the first three months from account opening.
 This is the only no-annual-fee Marriott credit card, but it has a handful of benefits.

 Each year you keep the card you’ll get 15 elite night credits and Silver Marriott status.
-With this card you’ll earn 3x points at participating Marriott locations, 2x points on travel purchases and one point on everything else.
+With this card you’ll earn 3 points per dollar at participating Marriott hotels, 2 points per dollar on travel purchases and 1 point per dollar on everything else.